Ask a Portland Plumber: Why is My Sump Pump Running Constantly?

 If your discharge pipe or hose becomes clogged or broken due to freezing weather, the pump will run constantly.
 The pipe can also come loose, and if this happens you will see water circulating in the sump pit.

-If your pump is pumping correctly, then you need to look at not only its capacity, but the volume and level of the ground water as well.
-You may need to either get a pump with more capacity, or add a backup.
-You may, however, be able to simply raise the pump a few inches to let the ground water reach its own level without being constantly pumped out.
+If your pump is pumping correctly, then you need to look at not only its capacity but the volume and level of the groundwater as well.
+You may need to either get a pump with more capacity or add a backup.
+You may, however, be able to simply raise the pump a few inches to let the groundwater reach its level without being constantly pumped out.

 Turn off the pump and see how high the water gets into the pit.
 If the water level stops rising, then you can raise the level at which the pump engages, and let the water stay at that level.
 That way, the pump will only turn on when the water gets higher than that level.

 Many times, people will set their pump too deep into the water table, to the point where it pumps water that doesn’t need to be moved.